jinantonic/MusicVisuals/README.md

 # What I am most proud of in the assignment
 It was a challenge since I am not familiar with the java language and my coding skill was not enough to implement my imagination.
 However, as time goes by, I was able to execute functions that I planned and gain so much knowledge discovering the methods and techniques for each situation.
 I never thought I could create a project that reacts to the music and now I have a satisfying result that can remind me of my favourite song that helped me to go through a hard time.
 My sincere gratitude to Brayn that I was able to earn professional knowledge through this assignment and confidence as well as motivation in coding.
 I am mainly proud of:

 - Visualising the Elmo using java processing
 - The rainbow HSB colour shades using a simple for loop
-- Simple and not hard coded project
+- Simple and not hardcoded project
 - Unique visual of the program
 - Usage of the lerped average of the song to calculate the timing of mini Elmos appearing
 - Inspection of the average value to control the spotlight timing
+-

-I may not have the good coding skill yet, but I tried my best to implement the visualisation and succeeded to make them working without using the fancy techniques.
+I may not have good coding skill yet, but I tried my best to implement the visualisation and succeeded to make them working without using fancy techniques.
 Based on this accomplishment, I am now ready to step up as a baby developer and create a masterpiece with the best efficiency.